 Extreme changes in your weight can affect when your period arrives, Dr. Gersh says.
 Though body mass index (BMI) is beginning to be considered a not-great measure of health, a sudden change in weight can be an indicator of stress on your body.
 If your BMI falls below 18 or 19, for example, you may even start missing periods altogether.
 Similarly, sudden weight gain could result in irregular periods as well.
 "Fad or crash diets, fasting, and thyroid dysfunction can all impact your period," Dr. Gersh says.

 4. You're Sick, Or You Were Not Long Ago

 Things like the flu or a stomach virus may not hurt you in the long run, but they could have an impact on your next menstrual cycle.
-Your body simply doesn't function the same way when you're feeling sick.
-If you're experiencing noticeable changes in your digestion and respiratory health, chances are your reproductive system has taken a hit, too.
-It's nothing to worry about, really, and you should be back to normal when you start feeling 100 percent again.
+Your body simply doesn't function the same way when you're feeling sick, Dr. Gersh says.
+If you're experiencing noticeable changes in your digestion or respiratory health, it's possible that your reproductive system has taken a hit, too.
+You should be back to normal when you start feeling 100% again.
 (Like stress, this only applies to you if you're not taking hormonal birth control.)

 5. You've Recently Experienced Significant Changes In Your Life

-No matter how minor you think the changes in your life may be, remember that your menstrual cycle doesn't exist exclusively on its own.
+No matter how minor you think the changes in your life may be, remember that your menstrual cycle doesn't exist in a vacuum.
 It's affected by the rest of your body and the myriad of your lifestyle choices, since they all have an effect on the balance your hormones.

 6. You've Been Exercising Excessively